keerthanamurugaiyan/Interview-notes/JavaScript.md

 **53. what is DOM manipulation?**

         DOM manipulation refers to the process of changing, adding, or removing elements and content from a webpage dynamically using            JavaScript.
 The DOM (Document Object Model) is a programming interface that represents the structure of a webpage as a tree of           objects (nodes), such as elements, attributes, and text.

+**54. Why do we need JSON.Parse and JSON.Stringify?**

+           •  When working with web application data is often exchanged between the client and the server.

+           •  The data is typically sent in JSON format because it is a lightweight, text based format that is easy to read and write for              both humans and machines

+   **JSON Parse:**
+            JSON.parse is a method in javascript that takes JSON String and converts it into a JavaScript object.

+   **JSON Stringify:**
+            JSON.stringify is  a method in Javascript that takes a javascript and converts it into a JSON String.